rbdolek/ai-powered-tubitak-project-planner/README.md

 - **OpenAI-based Project Planning**
 - **Custom-trained LSTM-based Project Planning**

-The generated plans can be viewed through an interactive chat interface, managed within a personal calendar, exported as PDF documents, and stored inside the user's profile for future reference.
+The generated plans can be viewed through an interactive chat interface, managed within a personal calendar, exported as DOC documents, and stored inside the user's profile for future reference.

 ---